 Managers can prepare a team for upcoming changes before they occur.
 Don’t wait until you’re in the midst of a major change to ask your team to adapt.
 Change management and adaptability are learned skills that can be practiced and fine-tuned.

 Change management helps teams accept change and positively move forward in the face of it.
 Adaptability is the ability to adjust and respond as inevitable changes occur.
 Change is a constant in every part of our lives, and that’s not going to change. 😉

 Today, workplaces are faced with frequent and rapid change, and it’s up to employers and managers to provide the training needed for their team to adapt positively and effectively.

-Charma provides One on Ones, Team Collaboration, Feedback, Recognition & Goals — all in one place.
 In the face of change, communication is key to ensuring a smooth transition.
-Charma provides the tools teams need for effective meetings, constructive feedback, and smart goal management.
+Charma provides the tools teams need for effective meetings, constructive feedback, smart goal management, and much more.